SherryNazifi/vscode-dupe-mvp/README.md

 **Every disagreement went the same direction.** The model said yes, the human said no. There were no cases in this sample where the human identified a duplicate that the model had rejected.
 The judge's main failure mode is therefore over-matching rather than missing duplicates.

-**The two high-confidence misses have the same shape:** one issue is detailed, the other is vague, and the model fills in what the vague one probably means. #5 (confidence 0.91) matched "REMOVE THIS PLEASE" against "STOP THE AI SUGGESTIONS PLEASE" — only one of them mentions AI. #20 (0.91) matched a real, specific bug against a bare template, matching on the detailed side alone.
+**The two high-confidence misses have the same shape:** one issue is detailed, the other is vague, and the model fills in what the vague one probably means. #5 (confidence 0.91) matched "REMOVE THIS PLEASE" against "STOP THE AI SUGGESTIONS PLEASE."
+Only one of them mentions AI. #20 (0.91) matched a real, specific bug against a bare template, matching on the detailed side alone.
 The model infers intent from the rich side and glosses over the underspecified one.

 **The rest are the familiar absence-of-evidence gap.** The entire low band (#7, #10, #36) is blank issue templates, and the model's own evidence field admits it: "effectively empty placeholders, no concrete evidence," correctly hedged at 0.08 to 0.14 confidence.